Health Canada

 • Insect Repellents

-Outdoor commercial treatment of urban or rural habitation and recreational areas, including, but not limited to control/ repel / attract of:
+Outdoor commercial use in urban or rural habitation and recreational areas to control/repel/attract insects, including, but not limited to:

 • adult biting flies